 What happens if my letters of recommendation are received by AMCAS after the deadline?

 Your materials will still be processed, but you will not receive any confirmation when your file becomes complete.
 We cannot guarantee that late letters will be included when your file is reviewed by the Committee.
-We begin reviewing incomplete files shortly after our October 22 deadline, and files are reviewed on the basis of the materials on hand at the time they are presented to the Committee.
+We begin reviewing incomplete files shortly after our final deadline, and files are reviewed on the basis of the materials on hand at the time they are presented to the Committee.